Page Contributor(s): Lynn Sugden, Sherwood Park, AB; Bruce Hamilton, Palm Desert, CA, USA; Carl Hansen, Gurnsey, UK

 Photos at the col.

-MONT VENTOUX IS ONE OF WORLD’S 4 MOST FAMOUS BIKE CLIMBS
+COL DU TOURMALET IS ONE OF WORLD’S FOUR MOST FAMOUS BIKE CLIMBS

 The Tourmalet cycling climb is in the Pyrenees mountain range of southwest Europe and forms the natural border between France and Spain.
 Along with the French Alps, the Pyrenees are annually host to the mountain stages of the Tour de France.
-The climb begins in Luz-Saint-Sauveur which is a commune in France’s Hautes-Pyrenees department.
-The town has a population of 1,098 (1999) and is known by locals as “Luz” and its inhabitants are Luzeans.
+The climb begins in Luz-Saint-Sauveur, a commune in France’s Hautes-Pyrenees department.
+The town has a population of 1,098 (1999) and is known by locals as “Luz;” its inhabitants are “Luzeans.”
 The incomparable Napoleon Bridge, completed in 1861 as a compliment to Napoleon Bonaparte who cherished the Pyrenees, is located at the southern edge of Luz-Saint-Sauveur over the Gave de Gavarnie Ou de Pau.

 Napoléon Bridge -- Pont Napoléon Saut à l'élastique.